rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 - Other game updates:
   - [Fish Fight] introduced mod loading.
   - [vange-rs] published a blog post about using Emscripten with Rust.
-  - [makiomino.fun] introduced a new level up animation.
+  - [makiomino.fun] introduced a new level-up animation.
   - [country-slice] added shadows and the ability to adjust wall height.
   - [flesh] the mid-boss has a new animation.
   - [Rustenstein 3D: Game programming like it's 1992] is an article walking